The Timesketch notebook is a docker container that runs a customized version of picatrix, designed to assist analysts using Timesketch.

 If you did not install the docker desktop app you may also need to install

-docker-compose, please follow the instructions
+docker-compose-plugin, please follow the instructions

 here (the version that is often

 included in your source repo might be too old to properly setup the container).

 After installing docker the next step is to create a docker compose file, which is used to bootstrap the docker commands.